-We’re building a cordwood house with our own hands on our 16 acre off-grid property!
-How did we get here, how are we building it and how can you learn more?
+We built a cordwood house with our own hands on our 16 acre off-grid property!
+This is how we got here, how we built it, and our home specifications.

 How We Got To Our Homestead